AIForces/AIForcesAPI/docs/source/return_objects.rst

-   contest, string, "Contest the submission is attached to." problem, string, "Problem, which solution is presented." name, string, "Short name (may be given by the user to identify submissions in a quick way)" source, string, "Source code of the submission." lang, string, "Identifier of the programming language.
+   contest, string, "Contest the submission is attached to." problem, string, "Problem, which solution is presented." name, string, "Short name (may be given by the user to identify submissions in a quick way)" source_file, string, "Name of the source file.
+File can be downloaded at /media/:username/:source_file" lang, string, "Identifier of the programming language.
 Read the corresponding documentation." submitted_at, string, "Submission time.
 (ISO 8601 format)"